North Dakota Arrest Records & Warrant Search

 Crime history inquiries vs. background checks

-Contrary to popular perception, a background report is different from the arrest records that you are given in response to crime history investigations.
+Contrary to popular perception, a background report differs from the arrest records you are given in response to crime history investigations.
 The former is merely a collection of publicly available information collected through various databases that have been put up online.
 On the other hand, a warrant search from ND is an investigation conducted by scouring the privately maintained repositories of justice and law enforcement agencies.

-The primary difference in the two is the purpose for which these searches are initiated and the scope for error in the results.
+The primary difference between the two is the purpose for which these searches are initiated and the scope for error in the results.
 Background checks are typically asked for by landlords and employers who are not part of the legislatively authorized group of establishments allowed to conduct criminal history checks.
-Typically, these investigations are conducted on the basis of a single personal identifier such as the name of the subject.
+Typically, these investigations are conducted on the basis of a single personal identifier, such as the name of the subject.
 Hence, the inquiry can miss the mark quite often and bring back information on every offender who matches the search criteria.

 As opposed to this, arrest records will be called for when a person wants to apply for adoption or immigration and even when seeking employment in certain commercial sectors such as health care, nursing, education, etc. These investigations can be conducted on the basis of fingerprints or personal identifiers.
-In terms of the later, more than one search factor is used to bring back accurate results.
+In terms of the latter, more than one search factor is used to bring back accurate results.

 How is an inquiry on active warrants and arrest records from North Dakota conducted?

 When a request for a warrant search is made, the BCI cross references the name of the subject along with other personal identifiers such as the date of birth and the social security number or the fingerprints through the arrest records held in their database.
-While a fingerprint inquiry for arrest warrants no doubt returns precise and accurate results, even the personal identifier investigation is a success given the extensive cross referencing that is done through the use of multiple search criteria.
+While a fingerprint inquiry for arrest warrants no doubt returns precise and accurate results, even the personal identifier investigation is a success, given the extensive cross referencing that is done through the use of multiple search criteria.

 This ensures that even if the subject has used other aliases besides the given name, you would still be able to find his arrest records and not those of somebody else who has the same given name.
-Apart from the disclosure of crime history reports to the general public, the BCI also maintains the state system for sex offender registration, assists local, state and federal agencies in the investigation of crimes including narcotic related infractions, undertakes the training of law enforcement agents, offers help to local justice agencies in maintaining CHRI databases and makes community presentations pertaining to the hazards of drug use.
+Apart from the disclosure of criminal history reports to the general public, the BCI also maintains the state system for sex offender registration, assists local, state, and federal agencies in the investigation of crimes, including narcotic related infractions, undertakes the training of law enforcement agents, offers help to local justice agencies in maintaining CHRI databases and makes community presentations pertaining to the hazards of drug use.